Beetlelang/Beetle/README.md

 # The Beetle Programming Language
 Beetle is a programming language I made because I wanted to create a fast programming language for fun.
 Beetle scripts have the file extension .Beetle.
 The language is influenced within Rust, C, C++, Zig, and finally Python.
 Beetle was made in python

-Before using Beetle, Know that there is n docuenatn bugs may appear, not enough syntax support.
+Before using Beetle, Know that bugs may appear, not enough syntax support.
 Adding more stuff will be supported on the next versin and optimizations may be added.

 # Our Performance
 We have a great performance.
 It ranges from 0.2 to 0.3 seconds to print ranging 1 to 99999.